Elva (album)

-Elva is the fourth studio album by the San Diego-based punk rock band Unwritten Law, released in 2002 by Interscope Records.
+Elva is the fourth studio album by the San Diego–based punk rock band Unwritten Law, released on January 29, 2002 by Interscope Records.
 With it the band moved away from their previously established skate punk style, and towards a more accessible alternative rock sound.
-The band found success with the song "Seein' Red", which reached #1 on the US Modern Rock Tracks charts.
+The band found success with the song "Seein' Red", which reached No. 1 on the US Modern Rock Tracks charts.
 This is the band's last studio album to feature founding drummer Wade Youman until their 2022 album, The Hum.

+Production

+After touring in support of their Self-Titled Album, the band took time off the road and began working on new material.
+In an interview with MTV, Ex-Guitarist, Rob Brewer had stated:"It's definitely a little different, I can't really explain how; it's just more of a rock record and there's more material.
+The album will have more complex instrumentation and a more mature vibe than the group's past work, We're stoked on it, we didn't go into the recording studio thinking we need to write another "Cailin", we believe we have songs that are radio-friendly—we just play what we like and hope everyone else likes it, too".

+The band had rented a house in Los Angeles where they could hang out and write songs, though according to Brewer, nothing got done:We never went to bed while we were in L.A. the whole time, and there were people partying at our house all the time.
+It was pretty crazy.
+We had something like a $15,000 bill from trash and damages.